ceenguyeen/ceenguyeen.github.io/_posts/2021-01-28-Portfolio Analysis-Markdown.md

 # What is the best way to construct a Portfolio and minimize downside risks?

-Every investors goal is to maximize upside reward and minimize downside risks, but what is the best way to do this?
+Every investor's goal is to maximize upside reward and minimize downside risk, but what is the best way to do this?
 There are multiple theoretical techniques that can be used to construct a portfolio and minimize downside risks.

+The data used for this analysis is the monthly returns across 30 industries from 1926 to 2018.

 ## 1. Maximum Sharpe Ratio Portfolio

+This is also called the tangency portfolio.
+It is meant to provide the high reward per unit of risk so that there is no exposure to unrewarded risks (specific risks).
+In other words, this is the portfolio with the maximum Sharpe Ratio (a measure of risk = (return - risk-free) / voltaility).
+This portfolio is constructed by plotting the returns, establishing the Efficient Frontier, creating the Capital Market Line (connecting the MSR Portfolio to the risk-free rate).
+Portfolios along this CML line can provide more profits than portfolios on the Efficient Frontier.

 ```python
 def msr(riskfree_rate, er, cov):